Donnell Rawlings

-Donnell M. Rawlings (born December 6, 1968) is an American comedian, actor, and radio host.
+Donnell Maurice Rawlings (born December 6, 1968) is an American comedian, actor, and radio host.
 He is best known as a cast member on the Comedy Central sketch comedy TV series Chappelle's Show and the HBO drama The Wire.

 Early life

 Donnell Rawlings was born in Washington, D.C., and grew up in Alexandria, Virginia, with his mother.
 He attended T.C.
 Williams High School in Alexandria.

 Rawlings served in the United States Air Force.
 He was stationed in South Korea and at Bolling Air Force Base in Washington, D.C., in the late 1980s and early 1990s.

 Career

 Chappelle's Show

 Rawlings is most notable for frequently appearing in sketches on Chappelle's Show and hosting the third season along with Charlie Murphy.
 His catchphrase on the show was "I'm rich, biaaaaatch!" (which is played at the end of every episode as part of Dave Chappelle's vanity card) as well as frequently adding "Son!" at the end of each sentence.

 He demonstrated his rudimentary knowledge of Korean, which he learned in the Air Force, in the sketches "Player Hater's Ball" and "The Time Haters", the latter of which was featured in the "Failures" episode.
 Rawlings reprised his role as the hater "Beautiful", known for wearing a Jheri curl and a suit similar to ones that Little Richard wore.
 In the sketches, he responded to the comments of Korean hater "Mr. Roboto" with insults in Korean.
 He reprised the role of Beautiful on Chappelle's episode of Saturday Night Live.

 On Heavy.com, Rawlings starred in a series of sketch comedy clips portraying his character Ashy Larry, from Chappelle's Show, called "From Ashy to Classy".
 Ashy Larry dreamed of how his life would be if he were classy and dreams up a character who he calls Ashford Lawrence, a supposed reporter for heavy.com.
 Ashy Larry would go to different high-class establishments posing as a reporter, where eventually his girl would appear and pull him out at the end of each clip.